 This is a classic example of the "I agree to" checkbox.

-The places where you can provide notice of your legal agreements is anywhere you ask a user to do something:
+The places where you can and should provide notice of your legal agreements is anywhere you ask a user to do something, for example:

-Even if you place the notices in your website forms, you still need to make sure that you always have a link to your legal agreements available to user at any time.
+Even if you place links to your legal agreements in these places, you still need to make sure that you always have a link to your legal agreements available to user at any time.
 The best way to do this is by putting a link in the footer section of your website.
 This is because the footer will be available to the user regardless of what page they're on.

 A browsewrap agreement is when you place links to your legal agreements somewhere on your website (usually at the bottom).